-Visit Antwerp is implementing the measures that have been imposed by the Belgian National Security Council to contain the further spread of coronavirus and protect at risk groups.
-Due to a rapid increase in the number of infections in Antwerp, it is currently not recommended to visit the city for the sake of your safety and that of others.
+Visit Antwerp is implementing the measures that have been imposed by the higher authorities to limit the further spread of coronavirus and protect at risk groups.
+More stringent measures are currently in force.
 Here is an update about the situation.

 What is coronavirus?